smarigowda/thecloudbootcamp/README.md

 ## Learnings

-- Input variables can have values provided by user on the command line
+- Input variables can have values provided by environment variables